alabhyajindal/100-days-of-code/log.md

 **Thoughts:** Could have done better.
 Removing the 'Link to Work' section here.
 Will put the link in the progress section if any going forward.

+### Day 65: March 10, 2022

+**Today's Progress**: - - Started React.
+I had earlier studied React by going through the documentation and exercises at https://beta.reactjs.org.
+I'm looking for a different resource this time.
+Something hands-on with lots of small projects.
+Started creating the calculator app using React.
+I feel like I need a refresher on React.
+I will be spending the next few days practicing fundamentals before picking up the calculator.

+**Thoughts:** A little shocked.
+I thought I will be able to run through the calculator app because I had studied React earlier.